HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 The purposes of this repository are

-1. to install the dualpanto framework firmware to the dualpanto devices, which is used in app development
+1. to install the dualpanto framework firmware to the dualpanto devices, which is used in app development (see step 5 of setup)
 2. to provide semi-automatic testing for the dualpanto device.
 This involves basic functionality checks of the hardware, the haptic rendering, communication protocol and the unity integration.
-A test will install a different testing firmware
+A test will install a different testing firmware, which overwrites the dualpanto framework firmware.

 This project is work-in-progress.
 Welcome to contribute.
 ### For BIS participants
 Please check [BIS.md](BIS.md) first.

-# Setup and Installing Firmware
+# Setup
 ## 1. Install the ESP32 driver (so your computer can communicate with the dualpanto)
 - [Download](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads) the latest installer for your OS-Version
 - Run the installer